Power of Attorney Apostille Service

 If you intend to issue a power of attorney abroad, you may be required to obtain an apostille certificate on the power of attorney document, since South Africa is a member of the 1961 Hague Apostille Convention, in order for the document to be legally recognised in other signatory countries of the Apostille convention.

-If the destination country is not a member of the 1961 Hague Convention, the documents will further need verification and attestation by the Embassy of the country, situated in Pretoria, Johannesburg or Cape town.
+If the destination country is not a member of the 1961 Hague Convention, the documents will further need verification and attestation by the Embassy of the country.

 Apostille Document Requirements